Kent L. Thornburg

-Kent L. Thornburg (born July 11, 1945) is an American scientist, researcher and professor.
-He lives in Portland, Oregon and works at Oregon Health & Science University (OHSU), in the School of Medicine.
-He is the director for both the OHSU Center for Developmental Health and the Moore Institute for Nutrition & Wellness.
+Kent L. Thornburg is an American scientist, researcher and professor.
+He resides in Portland, Oregon and works at Oregon Health & Science University (OHSU), in the School of Medicine.
+He is the founding director for both the OHSU Center for Developmental Health and the Moore Institute for Nutrition & Wellness.

 Developmental Origins of Health and Disease

 Thornburg uses a broad range of scientific disciplines to investigate how maternal stressors before, during and after pregnancy affect the risk for the offspring acquiring chronic diseases later in life.
 This field of research is known as the Developmental Origins of Health and Disease (DOHaD).
-He was a friend and collaborator of Professor David Barker, FRS, the English physician and epidemiologist who originated the Barker Hypothesis, which proposed that the environmental, social, and nutritional conditions that an embryo, fetus and early infant is exposed to, determine their risk for acquiring chronic diseases like heart disease, diabetes, obesity and osteoporosis later in life.

 Current research (2020)

 Thornburg's research includes cardiac and pulmonary (lung) physiology, placentology, and developmental programming - as well as epigenetics and epidemiology.
 He studies the ways in which the fetus adapts to a variety of stressors during pregnancy, including psychosocial and nutritional stress.
-He also studies the roles that maternal obesity, preeclampsia and gestational diabetes play in placental and fetal growth.
-He collaborates with scientists in several countries, in rural Oregon and in Alaska.